fsbolero/fsbolero.github.io/docs/Routing.md

 ---
 title: Routing
+subtitle: Bind the page's URL to the Elmish model.
 ---

-# Routing

-Bolero provides facilities to bind the page's URL to the Elmish model.

-## Prerequisites
+### Prerequisites

 In order to use routing, you need to make sure that the page's base URL is set correctly.
 In most cases, you simply need to add the following inside the `<head>` of your page (`wwwroot/index.html`):